 In addition Ryan is a perfectionist for ensuring each cluster of grapes ripens evenly – he does no acid adjustment on his wines and if a wine ends up needing this adjustment, he will not release this wine commercially.
 As a result, the mouth watering flavors and feel of Waugh’s wines are all from natural acidity.

 The 2007 Chardonnay is from the Indindoli vineyard in the Russian River area of neighboring Sonoma County.
 It sees no malolactic fermentation, is barrel fermented and there was much stirring of the lees.
 As a result this is a “heavier” Chardonnay with aromas of citrus, tropical fruit with some citrus following to the palate and notes of toasted almond toward the finish.
 There is great acidity structure in this wine.

-Six Degrees is another very interesting project – here is a Napa winemaker who has created a high-end second label featuring a premium neighboring Sonoma County Cabernet Sauvignon.
-Nice!
-It was created with two ideals in mind; produce a stellar Cabernet Sauvignon from Sonoma County and connect with each person who tastes it.
+Six Degrees is another very interesting project – from a Napa based winemaker who created a premium second label featuring neighboring Sonoma County Cabernet Sauvignon.
+This wine was created with two ideals in mind; produce a stellar Cabernet Sauvignon from Sonoma County and connect with each person who tastes it.
 This is a special wine that has the “it” factor Ryan speaks of.
 It is a wine that is easily on par with any of Napa’s best Cabernet’s; it has that special richness combined with elegance.
 It is sourced every year from a 2-acre vineyard located on the northeast side of the Napa/Sonoma Mayacamas Mountains above the Russian River Valley (Redwood Hill).
 It is fermented in special barrels that are from trees in France, which are at least 150 years old.
 This ensures the wood grain is extremely tight and allows for very slow integration of flavor into the wine and does not dominate (yes these barrels are more expensive then the typical French Oak barrel!).